 3- Kim Chi

-Now, I realize this is an unlikely food to consider for a hurricane.
+I realize this is an unlikely food to consider for a hurricane.
 However, consider this.
 One of the reasons ceviche was invented was as a way to preserve and store fish without refrigeration.
 And this is one of the main reasons it's included in my top five hurricane foods.
-In addition, there's a liquid called "leche de tigre" which translates to to "milk of the tiger" which results from the marinading of fish in lime juice.
+In addition, there's a liquid called "leche de tigre" which translates to to "milk of the tiger" which results from the marinating of fish in lime juice.
 This liquid is used in Peru as a cold remedy and immune booster, so again, you'll have a functional healing food in case someone gets sick during a hurricane.

 5- Fresh shelf stable fruits

-Now, I am aware that this requires no cooking or prepping, but do not underestimate the value and perfection of fresh fruit.
-Here are some ideas of fruits that can sit on your counter for quite some time, and be handy for hurricanes.
-Watermelon, papaya, cantaloupe, pinapple, apples, oranges, limes, lemons, jackfruit, lychees, mangoes, kiwi, bananas, and many more.
+While shelf stable fruit require no cooking or prepping, I will never underestimate the value and perfection of fresh fruit.
+Here are some ideas of fruits that can sit on your counter for quite some time, and be handy for hurricanes: watermelon, papaya, cantaloupe, pineapple, apples, oranges, tangerines, limes, lemons, jackfruit, lychees, mangoes, kiwi and bananas.
 There are so many things I love about fruits, but overall they provide fresh enzymes, fiber, vitamin C, minerals and lots of high quality water, depending on the fruit.
 Plus, everyone loves fruit.
-And in all truth, you could live off of it for many days if needed.
+And in all truth, most healthy people can live off of and actually benefit from eating just fruit for many days if needed.

 Other foods & hurricane considerations: